venera8zaripova/webAR/chair.html.md

                   poster="./assets/gladiador.png"

-                  alt="A 3D model of a Chair"
+                  alt="A 3D model of a Candy"

                   shadow-intensity="1"